The ads above are Google-sponsored.

-Looking at the headlight assembly, you will see some 'strange' metal wires used against the folded metal rim and the glass reflector assembly.
-Do not try to separate the front from the rear of the reflector assembly, as you are likely to break the glass, and you do not need to separate them for the cleaning.
-Do pay attention to the metal wires that hold the glass reflector assembly to the metal rim...and note, specifically, that they must be installed so as to not interfere with the top bucket short upwards depression area where the rim hooks onto; and, the bottom area where the friction clip is, of which you loosened the screw earlier.
+Looking at the headlight assembly, you will see some 'strange' metal clip wires I mentioned earlier, used against the folded metal rim and the glass reflector assembly.
+Do NOT try to separate the front from the rear of the reflector assembly, as you are likely to break the reflector assembly glass, and you do not need to separate them for cleaning.
+Do pay attention to the metal wires that hold the glass reflector assembly to the metal rim ...and note, specifically, that they must be installed so as to not interfere with the top bucket short upwards depression area where the rim hooks onto; and, the bottom area where the friction clip is, of which you loosened the screw earlier.

-Clean the inside of the protective glass in the Tunnel, any common cleaner, ammoniated or not, and even detergent in water, will do for that glass.
-When you are sure you have no cleaning streaks left, reassemble everything.
+Clean the inside of the protective glass in the forward area of the tunnel, any common cleaner, ammoniated or not, and even detergent in water, will do for that glass.
+When you are sure you have no cleaning streaks left, reassemble.

 NOTE!!!
 When replacing the headlight/ring/assembly, it "hooks" first at the top, there is a upside down depression for that.
 After hooking at the top, you will have to hold a bit of pressure on the assembly at the bottom, while you tighten the phillips screw at the bottom.
 Do not overtighten that screw.
 Be sure that the ring/glass/lamp assembly is fully home to the bucket, by holding it so with your hand.
 If it does not want to be fully home, loosen the screw again, perhaps one more turn than before, and try again, while holding the assembly to the bucket more strongly.
 I already warned you about the weird clips placement to not have them interfere with the top fitment and the bottom screw area fitment.